Property Capital Allowances

-32.9.5 (where enquiry 2 applies) confirm that you will enter into a Capital Allowances Act 2001 section 198 election in that amount (or other appropriate amount, to be agreed) if asked to do so by the Buyer.
+(e) (where enquiry 32.2 applies) confirm that you will enter into a Capital Allowances Act 2001 section 198 election in that amount (or another appropriate amount, to be agreed) if asked to do so by the Buyer.

-32.9.6 (where enquiry 4 applies) confirm whether the most recent previous owner who was entitled to claim allowances entered into a Capital Allowances Act 2001 section 198 election and, if so, in what amount.
+(f) (where enquiry 32.4 applies) confirm whether the most recent previous owner who was entitled to claim allowances entered into a Capital Allowances Act 2001 section 198 election and, if so, in what amount.

 - This enquiry is only to be answered where expenditure on plant and machinery fixtures has been/needs to be pooled by the seller (see enquiry 32.2) or a previous owner (see enquiry 32.4).